DrCuis/How-to-guides/300-Packaging/SamplePackage4.md

 ### Font Resize

-World menu->Preferences->Font Sizes lets one select a font size which works well with one's screen size and resolution -- or to set a large font for a demo or talk.
+World menu->Preferences->Size of GUI elements  lets one select a font size which works well with one's screen size and resolution -- or to set a large font for a demo or talk.

 ![Cuis Window](SamplePkg/IADict75.png)